 - The Form 10-Q fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Form 10-Q fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Dated: May 5, 2016
+Dated: November 2, 2017

-/s/ THOMAS B. CUSICK
+/s/ JIM A. SWANSON

-Thomas B. Cusick Executive Vice President of Finance and Chief Financial Officer Columbia Sportswear Company
+Jim A. Swanson Senior Vice President, Chief Financial Officer Columbia Sportswear Company